AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Breadcrumbs</td>
-   <td> <p>The area at the top of the page that shows the hierarchical location of where the user is in the application.</p> For more information, see <a href="../../../workfront-basics/the-new-workfront-experience/breadcrumb-overview.md" class="MCXref xref">Breadcrumbs overview in the new Adobe Workfront experience</a>. </td>
+   <td> <p>The area at the top of the page that shows the hierarchical location of where the user is in the application.</p> <p data-mc-conditions="QuicksilverOrClassic.Quicksilver">For more information, see <a href="../../../workfront-basics/the-new-workfront-experience/breadcrumb-overview.md" class="MCXref xref">Breadcrumbs overview in the new Adobe Workfront experience</a>.</p> </td>
    <td>&nbsp;</td>
    <td>&nbsp;</td>
   </tr>